-Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for sickle cell anemia, beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Cystic Fibrosis (CF) carrier screening Negative by gene sequencing in the CFTR gene 1/440 Spinal Muscular Atrophy (SMA) carrier screening Negative by gene sequencing and for deletions of exon 7 in the SMN1 gene 1/1115 Expanded Genetic Disease Carrier Screening Panel attached- 283 diseases by gene sequencing Carrier: Non-Syndromic Hearing Loss (GJB2-Related) Negative for other genes sequenced Partner testing recommended before using this donor.
-Special Testing Genes: OTOF, SLC4A1, DUOX2, TYR Negative by gene sequencing See attached results for residual risks
+Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for sickle cell anemia, beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Cystic Fibrosis (CF) carrier screening Negative by gene sequencing in the CFTR gene 1/440 Spinal Muscular Atrophy (SMA) carrier screening Negative for deletions of exon 7 and gene sequencing in the SMN1 gene 1/1107 Expanded Genetic Disease Carrier Screening Panel attached- 283 diseases by gene sequencing Negative for genes sequenced Special Testing Genes: TAT, GUCY2D, FTCD, OCA2, RAG1, ABCG5, SPG7, MYO15A Negative by gene sequencing See attached results for residual risks and results

-^{}No single test can screen for all genetic disorders.
+\No single test can screen for all genetic disorders.
 A negative screening result significantly reduces, but cannot eliminate, the risk for these conditions in a pregnancy.

-^{}Donor residual risk is the chance the donor is still a carrier after testing negative.
+\\Donor residual risk is the chance the donor is still a carrier after testing negative.

-Patient Information

-Name: Donor 5891

-Date of Birth: Sema4 ID:

-Client ID: Indication: Carrier Screening
+Patient Information Name: Donor 6447 Date of Birth: Sema4 ID Client ID: Indication: Carrier Screening